Dr-Matthew-Bennett/dotfiles/README.md

 cd ~/.vim && ln -sd ~/linux_config_files/ultisnips ultisnips
 ```
 ### FZF
-I [fzf](https://github.com/junegunn/fzf) both as a command line tool and from
+I use [fzf](https://github.com/junegunn/fzf) both as a command line tool and
-within Vim using [this vim plugin](https://github.com/junegunn/fzf.vim).
-I
+from within Vim using the [fzf.vim
-configured it to use
+plugin](https://github.com/junegunn/fzf.vim).
+I configured it to use
 [silverseacher-ag](https://github.com/ggreer/the_silver_searcher) in order to
 respect .gitignore files.

 Sometimes I want to jump to a file in another directory, and I don't want to
 have to specify the path for fzf.
 My solution is to configure fzf to always
 search a certain set of directories (and all their subdirectories) in my home
-directory (I only have about 10 or so that I would want to search, so this cant
+directory (I only have about 10 or so that I would want to search, so this can
 certainly be handled by
 [silverseacher-ag](https://github.com/ggreer/the_silver_searcher).
 This way, no
 matter where I am in my file system, I can always find the file I want without